megoth/ifi-ordenen/contents/history/1997-datahistorien-ved-universitetet-i-oslo-published/index.md

   * IN115: Algoritmer og datastrukturer
   * IN147: Program- og maskinvare
   * IN212: Databaseteori
-  * IN217: Programspesifikasjon og veri fikasjon
+  * IN217: Programspesifikasjon og verifikasjon
   * IN270: Datakommunikasjon
 * H97
   * IN102: Programmeringslaboratorium